mikelynn2/blacklistmonitor/README.md

 - Supports All Major Blacklists.
 You can customize this list
 - Monitor blocks of IPs in CIDR Format and your domains
 - Web based reporting
+- API for integration or access the database in mysql directly
 - Email, SMS, and Twitter Alerts

 ## Prerequisite software